theAfricanQuant/trade/README.rst

 -----------------------

 **trade** should be extended with new types of *occurrences* and *subjects*.

 New *context rules* can be created.

+The *holder* state can be modeled according to the needs of the application.

 Look at the examples.